bizzkoot/Codex-CLI_Kiro-Bear-Profiles/README.md

   - CLI: `bash codex_interactive_embedded.sh --file-opener <opener>`

 This is applied inside the embedded functions and passed to Codex as `--config file_opener=<opener>`.
 It does not modify `~/.codex/config.toml`.

+As of v2.0.4, you can also override the file opener at runtime by setting the `CODEX_FILE_OPENER` environment variable, which will take precedence over the installed default.

 ## Kiro-min Walkthrough